 “Matthew Keys did knowingly attempt to cause the transmission of a program, information, code, and command, and as a result of such conduct, intentionally to cause damage without authorization to a protected computer.”

-One only needs to remember the story of Barrett Brown to realise that it’s not at all unprecedented for a journalist who reports on Anonymous to become an active participant in the group.
-Barrett inevitably stumbled into the role of figurehead for the group, particularly during their attack against the Zetas, the Mexican drug cartel, and he became the target of scrutiny – and criminal charges – as a result.
+One only needs to remember the story of Barrett Brown to realize that it’s not at all unprecedented for a journalist who reports on Anonymous to become an active participant in the group.
+Barrett inevitably stumbled into the role of figurehead for the group, particularly during their attack against the Zetas, the Mexican drug cartel, and he became the target of scrutiny—and criminal charges—as a result.
 Barrett may have started out simply wanting to find out about Anonymous’s inner workings, but he ended up getting caught sharing a link to stolen internal emails from a security company called Stratfor, which contained credit card information for Stratfor’s customers, then threatening an FBI officer and being accused of concealing evidence.
 He now faces a century of hard time.

 The penalties these men face are absurd.
-Sure, they should have kept their distance from the active operations of Anonymous, but why is passing off the login information to a website worth a five-year stint in jail?
+Sure, they should have kept their distance from the active operations of Anonymous, but why is passing off the login information to a website worth a five-year bid?
 Part of the problem is that the people who write these laws are afraid of, and don’t understand, the internet.